akretion/ooor/README.md

     $ ProductProduct.find(1).categ_id #where categ_id is inherited from the ProductTemplate

-Please notice that loaded relations are cached (to avoid  hitting OpenERP over and over) until the root object is reloaded (after save/update for instance) Currently, save/update doesn't save the whole object graph but only the current object.
+Please notice that loaded relations are cached (to avoid  hitting OpenERP over and over) until the root object is reloaded (after save/update for instance).
+Currently, save/update doesn't save the whole object graph but only the current object.
 We might change this in the future to match the way OpenERP clients are working which is supported by the OpenERP ORM, see issue: http://github.com/rvalyi/ooor/issues/#issue/3